Parabolicity conjecture of $F$-isocrystals: Introduction

 \spa

 For higher dimensional varieties we deduce Theorem \ref{i-main:t} from the case of curves, thanks to a new Lefschetz theorem for overconvergent $F^n$-isocrystals (Theorem \ref{i-tame-lef:t}).
 We postpone for a moment the discussion about this part.
 Before that, let us briefly explain how to deduce Theorem \ref{i-para-conj:t} from Theorem \ref{i-main:t}.
 We prove first, thanks to Chevalley's theorem, that Theorem \ref{i-main:t} implies a variant of Theorem \ref{i-para-conj:t} for some slightly different groups, namely the monodromy groups of \textit{$F^\infty$-isocrystals} (Proposition \ref{para:p}).
-Subsequently, to pass from this variant to the parabolicity conjecture as stated by Crew, we introduce a third type of monodromy groups, namely the monodromy groups of \textit{isocrystals with punctual $\Qpu$-structure}, defined in §\ref{Fi-mono:d}.
-In the cases we consider, the latter monodromy groups are $\Qpu$-forms of Crew's monodromy groups defined in \cite{Cre92a} and this is enough to conclude.
+Subsequently, to pass from this variant to the original statement, we introduce a third type of monodromy groups, namely the monodromy groups of \textit{isocrystals with punctual $\Qpu$-structure}, defined in §\ref{Fi-mono:d}.
+In the cases we consider, these latter monodromy groups are $\Qpu$-forms of Crew's monodromy groups (the ones defined in \cite{Cre92a}), thus we are then able to prove Theorem \ref{i-para-conj:t}.
 Let us see now more in details the technical points we mentioned.